DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-give-a-reference-iteration.md

 Providers need references to be personalised and tailored to teacher training context to determine a candidate’s suitability to train to teach.

-Providers need to validate that references are coming from an official source and so they don’t have to follow up with the candidate or referee.
+Providers need to validate that references are coming from an official source and so they do not have to follow up with the candidate or referee.